scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ~~~~
 {: #figure-2 title="TRC and the different types of associated certificates.
 Arrows indicate the certificate hierarchy."}

-## X.509 Certificate Profiles
+## X.509 Certificate Profiles and Constraints

-Whilst the certificates used in the Control Plane PKI are X.509 v3 certificates, the SCION specification is more restrictive.
-This section defines these additional constraints and conditions in comparison to {{RFC5280}}.
+Whilst the certificates used in the Control Plane PKI are X.509 v3 certificates, this specification is more restrictive.
+This section defines these additional constraints and conditions in comparison to {{RFC5280}}, which apply to all SCION certificate types.
+For the baseline X.509 v3 format, refer to {{RFC5280}} and {{X.509}} Clause 7.2.

-### Constraints on Basic Fields

-The described fields of the Control Plane PKI certificates are relevant for each certificate regardless of the certificate type.
-For detailed descriptions of the full generic format of X.509 v3 certificates, see {{RFC5280}} and {{X.509}} clause 7.2.

 `TBSCertificate` sequence: Contains information associated with the subject of the certificate and the CA that issued it.
 It includes the following fields: